arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “How long do you think you’ll want to hang around this time?” asked Alethea.

-The immortal eldil could go down as humans, or as elves, or as other creatures.
+The eldil of Aeterna could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Aeterna, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on.

 “A hundred years or so,” said Rohan, waving his hands.